ChatTriggers/website-frontend/README.md

 # CT.js Website Frontend

 Welcome to the repository for the frontend of the website for [CT.js](https://github.com/ChatTriggers/ct.js).
 The frontend has been mostly written & is maintained by [Matt](https://github.com/mattco98) so he is your best bet for any questions.
 The website is written in React with a Kotlin backend.
-To learn more about Contributing please visit the CONTRIBUTING.md file.

 ## Learn More